tendermint/tendermint/docs/spec/blockchain/encoding.md

 Note: we will abuse notion and invoke `SimpleMerkleRoot` with arguments of type `struct` or type `[]struct`.
-For `struct` arguments, we compute a `[][]byte` containing the hash of each field in the struct sorted by the hash of the field name.
+For `struct` arguments, we compute a `[][]byte` containing the hash of each field in the struct, in the same order the fields appear in the struct.
 For `[]struct` arguments, we compute a `[][]byte` by hashing the individual `struct` elements.

 ### Simple Merkle Proof